Asirix1/hic_trans_embrio_detector/data_preprocessing/README.md

 https://github.com/genomech/juicer1.6_compact

 # Requirements
-We recommend to reed instructions in the official Juicer repository (https://github.com/aidenlab/juicer?ysclid=mijdkz1ume687884273).
+We recommend to read instructions in the official Juicer repository (https://github.com/aidenlab/juicer?ysclid=mijdkz1ume687884273).

 The environment with the necessary dependencies for data preprocessing can be installed by running:
 ```bash